Compliance at Quill’s legal cashiering bureau30/07/19

 Nothing slows down on Fridays at Quill – or indeed in many places within the legal profession.
 We all know that Friday busyness is typified in the conveyancing sector when exchanges take place, dictated by most house buyers’ preference to move home at the end of the week.

 For Quill, the last day every week has an even greater focus on compliance.
-Of course, our Interactive legal accounts software warns users of potential breaches at any time with exclamation marks denoting missing e-chit information, confirmation notifications for tasks that cannot be later undone and other system prompts for incorrect entries.
+Of course, our Interactive legal accounts software warns users of potential breaches at any time, highlights missing e-chit information and provides other system prompts for incorrect entries.
 However, on Fridays, our Pinpoint outsourced legal accounting service cashiers ensure any compliance issues are highlighted, reported and resolved.